Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/ports-&-adapters.md

 ## Integration of Infrastructural Components

-The core goal of the ports & adapters architecture is to,
+The core goal of the ports & adapters architecture is,
-Decouple the system’s business logic from its infrastructural components.
+To decouple the system’s business logic,
+From its infrastructural components.

 Instead of referencing and calling the infrastructural components directly,
-The business logic layer defines “ports”,
+The business logic layer defines **Ports**,
 That have to be implemented by the infrastructure layer.

-The infrastructure layer implements “adapters”:
+The infrastructure layer implements **Adapters**:
 Concrete implementations of the ports interfaces for working with different technologies.

 The abstract ports are resolved into concrete adapters in the infrastructure layer,